-Once the Free Downloads extension is installed and activated, a new section will be added to the Downloads → Settings → Extensions tab entitled "Free Downloads".
+Once the Free Downloads extension is installed and activated, a new section will be added to the Downloads → Settings → Marketing tab entitled "Free Downloads".

-No configuration is required for the extension to work, though many configuration options are available.
+No specific configuration is required for the extension to work, though many configuration options are available.

 The Button Label and Modal Button Label fields affect the button displayed in the download list and the subsequent button in the data collection modal, respectively.
 They default to "Download Now" but can be configured to your liking.

 You can also opt to display a close button on the modal (without one, the modal can still be closed by clicking on the background), and to bypass the modal and auto-download if a user is already logged in.

 By default, Free Downloads only collects the email address of users in order to create purchase records for downloads.
 Checking the Collect Name checkbox will enable the collection of first and last names of users.
 If a user is logged in, all three fields will be automatically pre-filled using the information in their user profile.
 You can also enable creating new user accounts by checking the User Registration checkbox.

 The Show Notes Field option adds two more settings fields which allow you to define a title and message to be displayed to the user in the Free Downloads modal.
 These can be used to add free-form text of your choosing, such as a disclaimer or personal message to your users.